 The injury to the victim doesn't need to be serious.
 Bruising, pain without visible bruising, or scratches are often enough for criminal charges.
 In fact, some state laws don't require any injury to or even physical contact with the victim for simple assault charges.

 For example, depending on which state you are in, shoving or hitting someone could lead to a juvenile assault charge, but so could threatening to hit someone.
 Even saying nothing, but merely looking at someone in a mean way could be considered simple assault, depending on the circumstances.

 Simple assault is usually a misdemeanor.
 Depending on the state, consequences for a juvenile charged with simple assault could include:

-Juveniles do not have the same constitutional rights as adults.
-While a juvenile usually has a right to an attorney, in many states there is no right to a jury trial, and proceedings occur before a judge.
+Juveniles don't have the same constitutional rights as adults.
+While a juvenile usually has a right to an attorney, in many states there's no right to a jury trial, and proceedings occur before a judge.
 While adults cannot be convicted of a crime unless the judge or jury finds the defendant guilty beyond a reasonable doubt, this standard applies only to juveniles who are facing incarceration.
 The juvenile court may impose other consequences on a juvenile after finding it more likely than not that the juvenile committed assault.

 A conviction for juvenile simple assault can have serious consequences, even if no formal charges are brought.
-If you or your child stand accused of simple assault, you should contact a local criminal defense attorney as soon as possible.
-An experienced attorney will understand the laws in your state and can tell you how your case is likely to be treated in court based on the facts and the approach of the assigned prosecutor and judge.
+If you or your child stands accused of simple assault, contact a local criminal defense attorney as soon as possible, preferably one experienced in juvenile delinquency matters.

 An attorney can help you understand the juvenile justice system and obtain the best outcome for you or your child.
-Sometimes in juvenile court, the best option is to proceed informally without being represented by an attorney, but you should at least speak with an attorney before making that decision.
+Sometimes in juvenile court, the best option is to proceed informally without being represented by an attorney, but you may want to consult with an attorney before making that decision.